Role Play to Prepare for Your Job Interview in English

 9. Do you prefer to work individually or in a team?

-See how to handle your first English job interview
+See how to handle your first English job interview for more on settling your nerves.

-Talking about your previous jobs in a job interview in English
+Questions about your previous jobs

 1. What were your responsibilities?